subvod/examples/README.md

 - RIAA's [failed attempt to shut down youtube-dl](https://github.blog/2020-11-16-standing-up-for-developers-youtube-dl-is-back/). :)
 - Automate the [downloading and conversion/extraction of audio/video](https://github.com/subvod/examples/blob/master/youtube-dl.MD) using **youtube-dl** and **ffmpeg**.
+- A video comparison of [MP3, M4A, AAC-LC, AAC-HE v1, AAC-HE v2, and Opus codecs](https://youtu.be/3B6pr6-YVyM).
+No commentary.
+Includes separate tracks for the data lost with each codec, as well as the original `WAV` as a control.

 ### Image